imagineLife/big-site/content/misc/embrace-your-bias.md

 ---
-title: Personal Growth Through Assembly, Assumptions, and Assertions
+title: Personal Growth Through Information, Assumptions, And Actions
 author: Jake Laursen
 excerpt: We can grow while we gather info, make meaning, and assert our will
 tags: personal development, growth, bias, learn,